anthony-cic/anthony-cic/README.md

 Some facts about me:
-* Sophomore
+* Junior
 * Minoring in Mathematics
-* Profficiency in Python, Java, SQL, C, Swift
+* Profficiency in Python, Flask, HTML, CSS, JavaScript, Java, SQL, C
 * Passionate to learn

 Linkedin: